Written by Ada’s Medical Knowledge Team

 Today, dengue fever is common in many tropical areas of the world.
-While everyone is at equal risk of being bitten by mosquitoes and contracting the virus, those with weakened immune systems or those who have previously been infected with the virus are most at risk of severe dengue.
+While everyone is at equal risk of being bitten by mosquitoes and contracting the virus, those with weakened immune systems or those who have previously been infected with the virus are most at risk of dengue hemorrhagic fever.
+5

 Diagnosing dengue fever

 People with the symptoms of dengue fever should seek a medical opinion as quickly as possible.
-Dengue fever is diagnosed with a series of blood tests used to identify the virus itself, the immune reaction to the infection and other effects the infection may have on the body (such as reduced blood clotting).
+Dengue fever is diagnosed with a series of blood tests used to identify the virus itself, the immune reaction to the infection and other effects the infection may have on the body, such as reduced blood clotting.
+4

 Dengue fever treatment

 There is currently no effective vaccine or specific medication to treat dengue fever.
-Pain relievers containing acetaminophen (paracetamol) can be used to manage some of the symptoms (mainly body pain and headache.
+Pain relievers containing acetaminophen, also known as paracetamol, can be used to manage some of the symptoms, mainly body pain and headache.
 People with dengue fever should take care to consume enough fluids to remain well-hydrated.
 People with a fever can be cooled down using a wet towel or sponge.